SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y-1020-0-0-separated-asm-as-a-plugin-5939.md

 ticket: DM-3471
 version: 1020.0.0
 ---
-The Advanced software management logic was previously an integral part of the default Device Management application.
-With this change, the Advanced software management service has been restructured to function as a separate plugin.
-It remains included by default but now offers the flexibility to be added or removed as needed. (#5939)
+The Advanced Software Management functionality was previously an integral part of the default Device Management application.
+With this change, the Advanced Software Management service has been restructured to function as a separate plugin.
+It remains included by default but now offers the flexibility to be added or removed as needed.